termehs/multigraphr/README.md

 #> [1] 462
 ```

-## Complexity statistics
+## Statistics to analyze structural properties

-The statistic are complexity statistics such as number of loops
+These statistics are complexity statistics such as number of loops
 (indicator of e.g. homophily) and number of multiple edges (indicator of
 e.g. multiplexity/interlocking), together with their probability
 distributions, moments and interval estimates.